xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   start_clock(pdmclk);

 It should be noted that this is a 3.125 MHz clock, which is 1.7% off a true 3.072 MHz clock.
-This may be acceptable to simple VUIs.
+This may be acceptable to simple Voice User Interfaces (VUIs).

 Usage
 -----